 Step #3 – Mind Picture

 The brain remembers images, not words or letters.
-Even when we try really hard to remember a name, we often try to spell the name in our head.
+Even when we try really hard to remember a name, we often try to spell the name in our heads.
 Nametags will actually hurt us because of this.
-We see the letters on the nametag, and we try to remember the letters.
+We see the letters on the nametag, and we try to remember the letters instead of a face or visual.
 Instead, try to remember an image that helps you remember the name.
 In many cases, you really just need to remember the first name of the person.
 When this is the case, creating an image for the name is pretty easy.
 For instance, if the person’s name is Mike, I picture him holding a microphone.
-If her name is Wendy, I picture her walking into a brisk wind that is blowing her hear, coat, and scarf.
+If her name is Wendy, I picture her walking into a brisk wind that is blowing her hair, coat, and scarf.
 For John, I just… well you get the picture.

-Difficult names may need to be broken down into syllables to create memorable pictures.
+Some names aren’t as easy to come up with visuals, so there are two options.
+One is to break down difficult names into syllables to create memorable pictures.
 For example, Stephanie might need to be broken down a little to form a good picture.
 You might picture her holding a STAFF and breaking the staff over (O-ver) her KNEE.
 It creates an image for Staff-o-knee.
+Another example is Courtney, Court-knee- she is on the court and kneeling down.
 All you really need to do is get close.

 If you need to remember the full name, it takes a little more time.
 However, with a little practice, the name remembering technique gets easier and easier.
 The full name should create ONE picture.
 For instance, my name is Doug Staneart.
-To remember my name, just picture me hold ing a shovel because I DUG a hole.
+To remember my name, just picture me holding a shovel because I DUG a hole.
 The dirt from the shovel has fallen around my waist, so I am STANDing in dIRT.
 The images create “dug stand-dirt”.
 Again, all you really need to do is get close.
+For full names, the simplest way is to string together and connect the mental pictures into a story.

 I mentioned earlier that the ME in the middle would be important.
 Don’t forget to put the actual person in the mind-picture.
 Otherwise, you will remember the name, but you won’t remember who the name belonged to.